Skip to content

 Case 2.
 You Might Have Overpaid an Employee

-While sending out paychecks, you could’ve overpaid an employee.
-It occurs due to an incorrect amount in their gross pay.
-This mistake should be fixed on a priority basis as soon as possible.
-Let’s discuss how to resolve it.
+While sending out paychecks, there can be times when you could’ve overpaid an employee.
+This issue can occur due to an incorrect amount in their gross pay.
+Let’s discuss how to resolve it as soon as possible.
 To reduce your employee’s wage in QB, you can follow the steps given below:

 Go-to-the-Lists-menu